 What does a Data Engineer do every day?
 How is it different from Software Engineering?

-I’m here to share what my work as a Data Engineer looks like most days, and what kind of occasional projects I’ve also worked on.
-I will list the tasks in the order I encountered them when I transitioned from a Software Engineer to a Data Engineer role.
+In this article I’m sharing what my work as a Data Engineer looked like most days, and what kind of occasional projects I worked on.
+I will list the tasks in the order I faced them when I transitioned from a Software Engineer to a Data Engineer role.

-It’s also worth noting that I’m part of a small team with T-shaped skills, meaning we handle the full process of data engineering, either for day-to-day maintenance operations or for time-bound projects.
-I know some bigger companies have several teams of DE with a specific scope, performing only a part of the workflow I’ll describe here.
+It’s also worth noting that I was part of a small team with T-shaped skills, meaning we handle the full process of data engineering, either for day-to-day maintenance operations or for time-bound projects.
+I know some bigger companies have several distinct teams of DEs with a specific scope each, performing only a part of the workflow I’ll describe here.

-The technologies and general rules I’ll share here are specific to where I work and could vary in other companies.
-When I know some, I’ll list alternatives.
+The technologies and general rules I’ll share are specific to where I worked and could vary in other companies.
+When I know some alternatives, I’ll list them.

 A very high-level workflow of data warehousing

-One of the recurrent responsibilities of Data Engineers is maintaining the data warehouse.
+One of the main responsibilities of Data Engineers is maintaining the data warehouse.
 This can be summarized in a few big steps:

-2. (Optional, could be part of the orchestration part) It contacts a service hosting all the connectors, pushes some parameters to define what to run and how.
-That service is responsible for authenticating at the sources, triggering the extraction of raw data and writing it to a target.
+1. Services connector.
+The orchestrator contacts a service that hosts all the connectors and passes parameters to define what to run and how.
+This service is responsible for authenticating at the sources, triggering the extraction of raw data and writing it to a target (usually a data lake).
+This part of the workflow could be handled directly by the orchestrator.
+In our case, we make use of Azure Data Factory for this step.

-3. Raw data is written in a data lake, a vast storage where everything is written in a common format (json, parquet…).
+2. Raw data storage.
+Raw data is written in a data lake, a vast storage with files written in formats like JSON, Parquet…

-4. (Optional) A staging phase processes the data to make it clean and ready for further transformations.
-The data is casted, some filters can already be applied, sometimes intermediary tables are already created.
+3. Staging (preparation of data).
+A staging phase processes the data to make it clean and ready for further transformations.
+The data is casted (typed), some filters can already be applied, sometimes intermediary tables are already created.

-6. Views (temporary tables) are created based on the processed table.
-It’s the final stage of the data, where it’s made available for reporting or data science.
+5. Views creation.
+Views are created based on the processed table.
+This is the final stage of the data, where it’s made available for reporting or data science.

-If I tried to summarize this in a single sentence, I would say that a Data Engineer collects raw data that is not usable as-is and processes it to make it usable for the end user.
+If I tried to summarize this in a single sentence, I would say that a Data Engineer collects raw data, that is not usable as-is, from various sources, and processes it to make it usable for the end user.

 Day-to-day tasks as a Data Engineer

-Extractors are meant to extract data from different data sources across the company on an automatic schedule (databases, APIs, connectors to ERPs like SAP, Salesforce, Cloud services, or other tools like Jira, to name only a few).
-In some rare cases, the extractor we need doesn’t exist yet.
-This is the case when we extract data from a very peculiar data source, a data source that is not meant to be a data source.
+Extractors are meant to extract data from different data sources across the company (databases, APIs, connectors to ERPs and CRMs like SAP, Salesforce…, Cloud services, or other tools like Jira, to name only a few).
+In some rare cases, the extractor we need doesn’t exist.
+This is the case when we extract data from a very peculiar data source, a data source that is not meant to be a data source usually.

 Those custom extractors are just a software, and it can be written in any language that supports the necessary operations (making http calls for example).
 In a DevOps team, the development phase includes the application itself, but also making sure it deploys and runs.